RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 ![alt](files/image0_3.png)

-With this, you've completed the fourth preparation step.
+With this, you've completed the third preparation step.

 ### 4. Install SAP Business Application Studio
 [^ Top of page](#)